HerculesCRUE/GnossDeustoBackend/src/gui/README.md

-# Wikibase Query Service GUI
+# Wikibase Query Service GUII

 This repository contains the GUI for the [Wikidata Query Service](https://query.wikidata.org/).